MKLab-ITI/pygrank/docs/userguide/setup.md

 ### <span class="component">pytorch</span>
 <b class="parameters">About</b><br>Performs computations within the `pytorch` execution environment.
 The latter is an open-source platform for machine learning developed by Meta's AI Research lab.
- It is known for its flexibility, ease of use, and dynamic computation graph, which makes it popular in research and production.
 Similarly to `"tensorflow"`,
 are two modes in which this backend can be executed: `"dense"` (default) and `"sparse"`.
 The mode may be provided as additional arguments to the